joddle/SD_homeless_project/README.md

 ## Downtown San Diego Homelessness Project

 ### The Research Question
 ###### We want to determine whether there is a statistically significant correlation between the spatial distribution of the homeless population and different types of reference points.
-For example, can we determine if the homeless population cluster around bus stops, police stations, parks, or homeless shelters with more than a random correlation?
-The first type of reference point we checked were MTS bus stops in the downtown San Diego area.
+For example, can we determine if the homeless population cluster around bus stops, police stations, parks, or homeless shelters by more than random chance?
+The first type of reference point I checked were MTS bus stops in the downtown San Diego area.

 ###### In order to answer this question, I used the homelessness data set created and released by the San Diego Regional Data Library.
 The raw data was downloaded from https://www.sandiegodata.org/2019/09/downtown-homeless-data-released/ and has been posted under the SD_homeless_project/sandiegodata.org-dowtown_homeless-8/ directory.